Kempf/GuidestarLaser/Project_Deliverables/README.md

 *	`ProForma_Verxxx.pdf`:		Details the scope of the project, the project objectives and deliverables, as well as a basic scheduling, project breakdown, and risk analysis.
 This is intended as an update of the previous teams work, as well as an overview of the project.
 Overleaf: https://www.overleaf.com/10595988ydvxrwtmksfk#/39637919/

+*	`Clean_System_Subsystem_Requirements_Updated_Ver001`:      Updated System Requirements Document.
+Cleaned of old requirements.
+Overleaf:  https://www.overleaf.com/10750310ksnspqwxvswk  Work-In-Progress

-*	`System_Subsystem_Requirements_Updated_Ver001`:      Updated System Requirements Document.
+*	`Trace_System_Subsystem_Requirements_Updated_Ver001`:      Updated System Requirements Document.
 Build off System_Subsystem_Requirements.
-Overleaf:  https://www.overleaf.com/10750310ksnspqwxvswk  Work-In-Progress
+Overleaf:  https://www.overleaf.com/11432648vkzvdvqvqdgp  Work-In-Progress

 *	`System_Subsystem_Requirements.pdf`:     System Subsystem Specifications - from previous team work